 Top Foodie Pick: Eat breakfast, lunch, or dinner at local fave La Grande Orange Cafe.

 The Colorado Street Bridge is one of my favorite architectural landmarks in Pasadena.
-Every time I drive back into Pasadena, I can’t help admire it from the 210 freeway.
+Every time I drive back to Pasadena, I can’t help but admire it from the 210 freeway.

-Sadly, it doesn’t have the greatest history, which I will not get into here.
-However, it is definitely worth a look or a drive over this beautiful bridge.
+Sadly, it doesn’t have the greatest history throughout the years, which I will not get into here.
+However, it is worth a look or a drive over this beautiful bridge.

-17. Go Ice skating at the Pasadena Ice Skating Center
+25. Go Ice Skating at the Pasadena Ice Skating Center

 After being closed for some time due to the pandemic, the Pasadena Ice Skating Center is now open.